-This is one of the cleanest and safest ways to make high quality, very pure hash with no adulterants.
-This method does tend to leave behind many desirable cannabinoids that other methods don't.
+Ice water extraction is one of the cleanest and safest ways to make high quality, very pure hash with no adulterants.
+This method also tends to leave behind many desirable cannabinoids that other methods don’t.

 A rosin press uses heat and pressure to remove trichomes from the cannabis buds and leaves.
 Rosin can also be made from hash or kief.

 The product is similar in appearance to extracts made with solvents, but with no added adulterants.
-Rosin can be very clear to very dark and in varying colors and is a very thick, viscous sap.
-It can be used as-is, or converted into other tasty treats.
+Rosin can range from clear to dark, comes in varying colors, and has a consistency of very thick, viscous sap.
+It can be used as-is or converted into other tasty treats.

 Rosin presses range in price from a couple hundred dollars for a simple machine to thousands of dollars for industrial setups.

-This just touches the surface, and there are many different subtypes of each of these products, depending on what type of starting product is used (bud v shake and live v cured), what types of equipment are used in the refining process and how the products are finished.
-But these are the basic products.
-You'll see more details about both products and processes in the blue links embedded in the article.
+The above cannabis extracts just touch the surface, and there are many different subtypes of each of these products, depending on what you start with (bud vs shake and live vs cured), what types of equipment are used in the refining process, and how the products are finished.
+In the end, the right type of extract for you is, well… up to you.